 How will you set an example to the young women of tomorrow?

 I want to live today with integrity, responsibility and respect.
 I will continue to prove that your past mistakes do not have to hold you back from a successful future.

 If you could give one piece of advice to your younger self, what would it be?

 Face your fears and when something gets a little rough don’t quit, keep pushing forward.

 What has inspired you most in your professional journey?
 (A book, a person, a training, etc.)

 First would be Televerde’s business model and people like Michelle Cirocco who are living proof of that model.
 Michelle has shown me that my past is behind me and through hard work and determination my professional career will continue to prosper.
-Also Ronald Henton, our Televerde engagement center manager here at Rockville Correctional.
+Also Ronald Henton, our Televerde call center manager here at Rockville Correctional.
 He has pushed me to find solutions and be confident in my own work.
 Because of these opportunities, I’ve grown mentally, socially, and most importantly, professionally.